Kauai Beach Guide

 Poipu Beach

 The star of Kauai’s South Shore, Poipu Beach, sits in a reef-protected area split into two different bays.
 Poipu Beach is a crescent-shaped strip of white sand lined with palm trees, backed by cliffs.
-Nearly 50 feet wide and a thousand feet long, the beach offers both excellent swimming conditions and good waves for boogie-boarding and surfing.
+Nearly 50 feet wide and 1,100 feet long, the beach offers both excellent swimming conditions and good waves for boogie-boarding and surfing.
 You’ll find luxurious resorts and plenty of hotels in the area as well.
-The western side of Poipu Beach is commonly referred to as Baby Beach, which sits on a sandbar and is a favorite sunning spot for endangered Hawaiian monk seals.
-Baby Beach is the spot for you if you are looking for a bit of quiet relaxation.
+A tombolo, a narrow sandbar connecting the shore to a small rock islet called Nukumoi Point, divides Poipu Beach into two bays.
+The eastern side has a calm, shallow wading area protected by a rock wall, making it a favorite for families with young children.
+The tombolo is a favorite sunning spot for endangered Hawaiian monk seals.
+Make sure to keep a distance of at least 150 feet from monk seals, as required by federal law.
 This is a favorite for those with young children, thanks to its shallow, calm water.

 Beach Amenities: Public Parking, Public Restrooms, Public Showers, Picnic Area, Playground, Lifeguards On Duty, Local Restaurants